zengm-games/json-web-streams/README.md

 # json-web-streams

 - **Stream large JSON files** without loading everything into memory
-- Built on the **Web Streams API** so it runs in web browsers, Node.js and more
+- Built on the **Web Streams API** so it runs in web browsers, Node.js, and more
 - Query with **JSONPath** to extract only the data you need
 - Integrated **schema validation** with full **TypeScript** support
-- Parser correctly handles the [JSON Test Suite](https://github.com/nst/JSONTestSuite) and other test cases
+- Tested on the [JSON Parsing Test Suite](https://github.com/nst/JSONTestSuite) and other edge cases

 ## Installation